AminMemariani/Tunetopia/README.md

 # Tunetopia 🎵

-A modern, cross-platform music player built with Flutter that supports local audio files with beautiful Material 3 design.
+A modern, cross-platform music player built with Flutter that supports local audio files with a beautiful design.

 ## Features ✨